AhmedOlalekan275/Ahmedolalekan275/README.md

 ### Hi there 👋
-I'm currently learning how to use github
-I need help on navigating through it
+I'm currently learning how to use github and I need help on navigating through it